LLNL/units/README.md

 -   [bernedom/SI](https://github.com/bernedom/SI) - A header only C++ library that provides type safety and user defined literals for handling physical values defined in the International System of Units)

 These libraries will work well if the number of units being dealt with is known at compile time.
 Many also produce zero overhead operations and checking.
 Therefore in situations where this is possible other libraries are a preferred alternative.

+### Reasons to choose the units library vs. another option
+1. Conversions to and from regular strings are required
+2. The number of units in use is large
+3.  a specific unit or measurement type is required to handle many different kinds of units
+4. Working with per unit values
+5.  dealing with commodities in addition to regular units.  i.e. differentiate between a gallon of water and a gallon of gasoline
+6.  dealing with equation type units
+7. C++ Type safety is not a critical design feature
+8. Support is needed for some funky custom unit with bizarre base units.

+### Reasons to choose something else
+1. You need type safety
+2. Performance is absolutely critical (many other libraries are zero runtime overhead)
+3. You are only working with a small number of known units
+4. You cannot use C++11 yet.
+5. You need to operate on arbitrary powers of base units

 ## Types
 There are only a few types in the library